marc-mrt/marc-mrt.github.io/content/about.md

 ## Senior software engineer, Midlane

-_Nov '23 - Current_
+_Nov '23 - Jun '25_

-`typescript` `next` `react` `sql` `product`
+`typescript` `next` `react` `sql` `aws` `lamba` `security` `product`

-Creating a simple and effective product suite for HR processes in the blue-collar world.
+An early-stage start-up which aimed to create a simple and effective product suite for HR processes in the blue-collar world, a market that was abandoned by most in the sector.
-Currently delivering bit-sized quality features to find product market fit.
+The team focused on delivering bit-sized quality features to find product market fit.
+I helped shape the product and the team from the ground up, balancing speed and quality in a forever changing environment.

 ## Lead engineer, Klarna